stephendongg/stephendongg/README.md

 I'm currently pursuing my M.S. at Cornell Tech, having previously got my B.S.E. at Princeton.
 I am attracted to projects that deal with the societal application of technology, leverage AI/Machine Learning, or somehow might make the world a better place.
 Please check out some of my [work](https://stephendong.notion.site) or reach out on [LinkedIn](https://www.linkedin.com/in/stephendong/) if you find my profile intersting!

 Bulletin:
 - [Here](https://stephendongg.github.io/civicpulse/nyc/) is CivicPulse, a current project I am working on.
-Building the way I want to get local news around me!
+I'm building the way I want to get local news around me!